Your Longevity Story

-My birthday is next week.
-It's nothing startling, just another number in a row of numbers of which I do not know the last value in that row.
-Not knowing what my last number is allows me to respect and appreciate every day.
-I really do believe every day is a good day.
-And I believe the only regret I'll have when I do find out that last number will be the numbers I wasted along the way.
+Birthdays.
+Nothing startling, just another number in a row of numbers of which we do not know the last value.
+Not knowing what our last number is reminds us to respect and appreciate every day.
+Every day is a good day.
+The only regret will be the numbers wasted along the way.

-There's another number that sits in my head and heart.
+There's a number that sits in my head and heart.
 It's the number of years my parrots will survive without me to care for them.
 I don't worry about our human children.
 They have grown independent, viable, strong and into adults fully capable of functioning without me.
-Granted they will be bored without my humor, confusion and forgetful ways, but they'll find other preoccupations to my missing ridiculous nature.
-Our parrots, on the other hand, will never grow independent of their need of me, us and our flock.
-I know that number is around 30 years from now.
+Our parrots, on the other hand, will never grow independent of their need of me, us, and a flock.
+I know that number is around 25 years from now.
 And it's that longevity story that drives the work I do, the days I spend and the care and attention I give to every day.
 I won't use negative words, and I won't bandy them about either.
 I have today to do great things.
 I can't let anything less than great into the day.

-I have 20 years to get things straightened out in the companion parrot world.
+I have 25 years to get things straightened out in the companion parrot world.
 That's how I see it.
-Because no matter how much planning, financing and legal paperwork I put into the long term care of our flock after I am gone, things can still go wrong for them.
+Because no matter how much planning, financing and legal paperwork I put into the long-term care of our flock after I am gone, things can still go wrong for them.
 Chaos Theory and Probability say it is so.
-I have 20 years to make things better for and around companion parrot care and understanding so when I leave this earth there will be improvement for them after I'm gone.
+I have 25 years to make things better for and around companion parrot care and understanding so when I leave this earth there will be improvement for them after I'm gone.
 Their longevity story requires not only my efforts and concern today, but my efforts and concerns about tomorrow.

-This is why I have a hard time understanding why the issue gets lost among companion parrot flocks and parrot lovers.
-Most likely your parrot will out live your longevity.
-I believe I will out live Kirby our IRN and the cockatiels, but Felix and Snickers and Butters, most likely not.
+Most likely your parrot will outlive your longevity.
 It's the longevity story we all have in our flocks.
-The math is different, but the results are the same.
-We will not only leave them behind, but we will leave behind a world without us.
+The math will be different, but the results are the same.
+We will leave behind a world without us.
 Why wouldn't we want to insure better understanding, better rhetoric, better mandates, better practices, better rescue, better sanctuary, better laws and that elusive better respect and empathy for companion parrots?